.jpg)

 How data clean rooms complement DMPs

-“DMPs should not sit in the background, that’s an outdated model.
+"DMPs should not sit in the background, that’s an outdated model.
 These technologies should be client facing, enabling publishers to build their own ecosystem of partners (data providers, measurement, brands, agencies).
-In return, it develops an ecosystem of collaboration and trust, allowing the publisher to play a critical role.” — Juan Baron, Head of International Accounts, Decentriq.
+In return, it develops an ecosystem of collaboration and trust, allowing the publisher to play a critical role.” — Juan Baron, Head of Global and International Accounts, Decentriq.

 Case studies: